Stadium de Toulouse

-Stadium de Toulouse has also been selected as one of the playing venues for Euro 2016, and will be renovated for the occasion.
-Extensive redevelopment plans, however, had to get scaled back due to funding issues.
+Stadium de Toulouse was also selected as one of the playing venues for Euro 2016.
+Initially an extensive redevelopment of the stadium was planned, but this had to get scaled back due to funding issues.

 Stadium de Toulouse is located in central Toulouse on an island in the river Garonne.
 It lies about 3 kilometres south of Place du Capitole in the historic centre, and a good 4 kilometres from the central railway station.

-Closest metro stations are Empalot and St. Michel, both on the yellow line, from where it is a 15-minute walk to the stadium.
+The nearest metro stations are Empalot and St Michel, both on the yellow line, from where it is a 15-minute walk to the stadium.
 The yellow line crosses through Toulouse’s historic centre and passes close to the central station (and can also be reached with a change from the red line).

 An alternative is bus 38, which passes a short walk away from the stadium (on the east bank of the river).
 Take the bus from, for example, Jean Jaurès in the historic centre (direction Empalot).
 Both buses generally go every 10 to 15 minutes.

 On matchdays free shuttle buses run from train and metro station (red line) Arenes, which is located towards the east of the city.

 Toulouse’s airport is located in the north-west of the city.
 Catch a tram (T2) to Palais de Justice and get off at stop Croix de Pierre and cross de bridge to the stadium.
 The tram journey will take about 25 minutes.
 You can also catch a shuttle bus from the airport to metro stop Jean Jaurès in the city centre and take the metro from there.